BlackWasp

 price += (price * ValueAddedTax) + DeliveryCharge;

 Constants must be possible to evaluate at compile-time.
-This limits the use of constants to values that can be expressed directly in the source code such as numeric values and strings.
-Values that cannot be initialised without the use of a constructor are not permitted, meaning reference type constants may only be null.
+This limits the use of constants to values that can be expressed directly in the source code, such as numeric values and strings.
+Values that cannot be initialised without a constructor are not permitted, meaning reference type constants may only be null.

 Enumerations

-An enumeration, or enumerator list, declares a series of constants, each of which has an integer value.
-Enumerator lists are useful for defining sequences and states, particularly when there is a natural progression through those states.
+An enumeration, or enumerator list, declares a series of related constants, each with an integer value.
+Enumerations are useful for defining sequences and states, particularly when there is a natural progression through those states.
 This is because each constant in the list can be formatted and compared using either its name or value.

 The simplest method for declaring an enumeration is to list all of the possible names in a set of braces after the enumeration's name.
 To indicate that an enumerator list is being defined, the enum keyword is used as a prefix to the name.
 In this case, the first item in the list is assigned the value zero and each subsequent item is incremented.